shaysugg/SegmentedPageViewController/README.md

 * `segmentControllerFillMode` defines how `SPSegmentedControll` should distribute its Items.
 Use `.equally` if your `SegmentPageViewController.Page` titles length are equal and use `.proportionally` if you have titles with different lengths.

-Then add it to your view just like any other ViewController.
+Then add it to your view just like any other child ViewController.
 ```swift
 self.addChild(segmentedPageVC)
 view.addSubview(segmentedPageVC.view)